Chapter One: Genesis

 The Underground book begins with two chapters detailing the October 1989 WANKworm attack on NASA’s Galileo satelite, which carried nuclear-powered generators.
 Julian later noted that the worm’s code explicitly avoided New Zealand, which could be seen as a reward for their government’s anti-nuclear foreign policy.
 Some people have suggested Assange was the Australian author of this attack, who was never caught, but there is no evidence to support this.
 In fact, Assange in 1995 asked others for help when trying to gather information on the worm.

-During 1993 Julian Assange also provided technical advice and support to the Victorian Police child exploitation unit.
+During 1993, while waiting for his case to be resolved, Julian Assange also provided technical advice to the Victorian Police child exploitation unit.
 His case judge initially kept his involvement off the public record, in case Assange was targeted as an informant.
 He was never advised of the outcomes of the cases on which he assisted.
 Although it may have helped his own legal defence, Assange refused to help the police track down hackers.

 “I couldn’t ethically justify that.
 But as for others, such as people who prey on children or corporate spies, I am not concerned about using my skills there.”